FelixWentworth/DumbWaiters/ReadMe.md

 # Dumb Waiters

+## About the game
-A competitive multiplayer game where players try to make the most money as a server in a restaurant.
+- Dumb waiters is a competitive multiplayer game where players try to make the most money as a server in a restaurant.
 Teams can boost or sabotage other teams, providing more tips and better satisfied customers.

-Players can use their hard earned money to buy items in game, that can help them and sabotage the other team.
+- Players can use their hard earned money to buy items in game, that can help them and sabotage the other team.

-The Winning team is the one that gets the most money after the alotted time.
+- The Winning team is the one that gets the most money after the alotted time.

-Reputation is awarded for winning games, completing achievements and for donating money to the group.
+- Reputation is awarded for winning games, completing achievements and for donating money to the group.
 Players reputation will dictate their level, the higher the players level, the more items they can buy in the shop.

-Before each game, players can also take money from the group to help lead them to victory.
+- Before each game, players can also take money from the group to help lead them to victory.
 There are leaderboards for the players group so that they can see who has donated the most money and also who has taken the most money from the group.

 ## Key Structure
 The unity project follows the following structure